Maarten14C/rintcal/cran-comments.md

 0 errors | 0 warnings | 2 notes

-* hecked the possibly mis-spelled words in DESCRIPTION, and these are correctly spelled.
+* Checked the possibly mis-spelled words in DESCRIPTION, and these are correctly spelled.

 * No more detritus should be left over in the tmp directory.